 Who is at risk of a staph infection?

 Anyone can develop a staph infection, but some people are more prone to staph infections than others.
 Those who are more likely to develop infections include:

 - children and infants, who may develop an infection known as ‘school sores’ (impetigo) when they start attending daycare, preschool or school

 - people with a weakened immune system, such as those with HIV/AIDS or those taking medications to suppress their immune systems

-- people who regularly have medical equipment entering their body due to kidney dialysis, catheters, feeding or breathing tubes
+- people who regularly have medical equipment entering their body, such as during kidney dialysis or when using catheters, feeding or breathing tubes

 How do I get a staph infection?

-There are a variety of different types of staph infections.
-Staph infections occurring on the skin can be passed on by air, food, and contact with someone who has a staph infection or by touching a contaminated surface.
+There are several different types of staph infection.
+Infections that occur on the skin can be passed on by air, food or contact with someone who has a staph infection, or by touching a contaminated surface.

 Staph bacteria may cause an infection if there is an abundance of it on the surface of the skin or if it enters the body through broken skin such as wounds, cuts or grazes.